How Did Ryan Dunn Die? Inside The 130-MPH Car Crash That Claimed His Life

 Death Of Ryan Dunn

-Jeff Fusco/Getty ImagesFans were heartbroken when they learned how Ryan Dunn died.
+Jeff Fusco/Getty ImagesFans were heartbroken when they learned about the tragic death of Ryan Dunn at age 34.

 The day after Ryan Dunn’s death, Bam Margera visited the crash site in disbelief.